 IO Performance Rails

-This repo now has a standing IO benchmark rail for the accelerated format work in Phase 6d.
+This repo has public IO benchmark entry points plus internal component rails for the accelerated format work in Phase 6d.

 Intent